-In an era where new and improved knowledge sharing technology is constantly emerging and evolving, some companies still rely on a wiki to get their employees the information they need, exactly when they need it.
-Sure, at one point in time (long, long ago in a galaxy far, far away), wikis were the best available option for connecting employees in the workplace, maintaining and sharing up-to-date product information, identifying experts, aligning sales and marketing, making customer support faster, and streamlining training and onboarding.
+A company internal wiki is designed to house all the knowledge that an employee could possibly need to find in one place.
+And sure, at one point (long, long ago in a galaxy far, far away), wikis were the best available option for connecting employees in the workplace, maintaining and sharing up-to-date product information, identifying experts, aligning sales and marketing, enabling faster customer support, and streamlining training and onboarding.

 1. No Content Oversight

 One of the wiki’s greatest strengths is also one of its most significant weaknesses: there is no hierarchy of content contribution.
 Each employee who contributes content to a company internal wiki has the same set or permissions, meaning anyone can add information without approval from experts on the subject.
 So, someone in customer service could add erroneous information about how to handle a complex customer issue — and unless your company routinely monitors and moderates those additions, another employee could act on that information, assuming it is an approved company process.